Moddable-OpenSource/moddable/documentation/Moddable SDK - Keeping Up To Date.md

 	export IDF_PATH=$HOME/esp32/esp-idf
 	export PATH=$PATH:$HOME/esp32/xtensa-esp32-elf/bin:$IDF_PATH/tools
 	```

 	There are two optional environment variables for advanced users: `UPLOAD_PORT` and `ESP32_CMAKE`.<br><br>
 	The ESP-IDF build/config tool `idf.py` automatically detects the serial port in most cases.
 If it does not, set the path of the port to use in the `UPLOAD_PORT` environment variable.

 	```
 	export UPLOAD_PORT=/dev/cu.SLAB_USBtoUART
 	```

 	The `UPLOAD_PORT` can also be specified on the `mcconfig` command line, which is useful when deploying to multiple ESP32 devices.

 	```
 	UPLOAD_PORT=/dev/cu.SLAB_USBtoUART mcconfig -d -m -p esp32
 	```

-The `ESP32_CMAKE` environment variable controls whether the ESP-IDF is built using the newer Cmake or older `make`-based tools.
+	The `ESP32_CMAKE` environment variable controls whether the ESP-IDF is built using the newer CMake or older `make`-based tools.
 The default is 1, which builds with CMake.
 Set `ESP32_CMAKE` to 0 to use the older `make`-based build.
 Support for `make`-based builds will be removed in a future Moddable SDK update.

 5. If you have existing ESP32 build output in `$MODDABLE/build/bin/esp32` or `$MODDABLE/build/tmp/esp32`, delete those directories: